BioRRW/DRAM2/docs/science/database.rst

 *Some of the databases listed here are in-house databases created by people in the Wrighton Lab and will not be documented here upon release*

-A list of DRAM2 databases and database sets can be found within the help menus:
+A list of DRAM2 databases and database sets can be found within the ``dram2 annotate`` help menu:

 .. code-block:: bash::